semgrep/semgrep-docs/docs/semgrep-secrets/validators.md

         - content:
             language: regex
             pattern-regex: (\"role\":admin)
-          status-code: 200
+        result:
+          validity: valid
+          severity: ERROR
           message: >-
             The token exposed is for an admin user, this should be fixed immediately!
 See <insertlink> on how to rotate and look for suspicious activity
           metadata:
             context:
               - admin: true
-        severity: ERROR
-        result:
-          validity: valid
       - match:
-        - status-code: 401
+        - status-code: 200
         result:
           validity: invalid
   patterns: